stereopickle/DS_movie_EDA/README.md

 ![Worldwide gross per Genre](PNG/wldgross_boxplot_genre.png)

 From this boxplot, we can see how majority of action remains on the lower end of the revenue.
 This, considering the high budget involved in making action films, is rather devastating.
 Even though action genre is associated with the second highest worldwide revenue, the chance of success is slim.
-In fact, it's many outliers that make up for this high average.
+In fact, it is many rare cases with exceptional successes that made up for this high average.

 Majority of these rare successes are Marvel/DC production dominated superhero movies.
 (10 out of top 20 movies with the highest worldwide revenue are superhero films.)
-This is the market that's been skyrocketed in the past decade and will be a difficul wall to break as a new studio.
+This is the market that's been skyrocketed in the past decade and will be a difficult wall to break as a new studio.

 On the other hand, higher percentage of animation tend to do better than other genres in the global market, making it to be safer investment with mid-to-high budget.

 ![Percentage of 4x Budget](PNG/four_x_wldgross.png)

-Close to 40% of animation returns the 4 times its production budget, while only about 20% of action movies do.
+Close to 40% of animated films returned at least 4 times of its production budget, while only about 20% of action movies did.
 Additionally, more than 85% of the non-action movies that made above $750M worldwide gross revenue with relatively lower budget (less than $200M budget) were animation or live-action based on animation.

 ![Non-action high movies](PNG/Non_Action_low_budget_high_gross.png)

 So for the highest return and for domestic and worldwide branding, we recommend targeting animation.

-### But horror movie does better?
+### But horror movie did better?
 ![Percentage of 5x Budget](PNG/five_x_wldgross_percent.png)

 If our goal is to simply minimize our risk and start small, horror movies are the best bet.
-Horror films bring in the most revenue per investment, and requires little budget to start out.
+Horror films brought in the most revenue per investment, and requires little budget to start out.

-But we generally wants to advise against this approach, because horror films don’t align with the Microsoft brand, and it is not a great path to build a brand because it does not 1. get popular or 2. get highly rated.
+But we generally want to advise against this approach, because horror films don’t align with the existing Microsoft's brand, and it is not a great path to build a brand because it does not 1. gain popularity (to build fandom) or 2. get highly rated.
 We will discuss more about popularity and ratings in the virality section.

 ### What other features may influence the sales?

 ![Revenue and Release Month](PNG/Average_Grossing_per_Release_Month.png)

-Looking at the annual trend, movies released in April to June tend to be the highest revenue yielding films.
+Looking at the annual trend, we can see that movies released in April to June tend to be the highest revenue yielding ones.
 This would be a great time to release our globally appealing animation and family adventures.

-Movies considered award worthy are released close to the end of the year during the  “Oscar Seasons” to maximize film exposure to critics.
+Highly acclaimed movies are released close to the end of the year during the “Oscar Seasons” to maximize their exposures to critics.
 We recommend releasing our award worthy biography films during this time and elevate our brand to the level of other established studios.

-## Understanding the virality of movies (for building brand)
+## Understanding virality of movies (for building brand)
-### What type of movies or team often get nominated for awards?
+### What type of movies or team gets nominated for awards?
-Our dataset does not contain award information and we hope to have more accurate measure for awards for the future investigation.
+We believe that making quality movies are highly acclaimed and win awards are important in building a sustainable brand.
+These movies should be stacked with our high-profit yielding family animation to solidify our brand presence in the market.
+Unfortunately our dataset does not contain award information and we hope to have more accurate measure for awards for the future investigation.
 Meanwhile, we used IMDB ratings as an indication of film's award-worthiness.

 ![IMDB rating genres](PNG/Rating_genre.png)